 - Comes with full sized toner cartridge

-- It prints fairly quietly.
-It is silent on standby.
+- It prints fairly quietly and is silent when not printing

 - Inexpensive enough to get as a second printer just for text or drafts

 - Vastly faster and much sharper high-quality setting text than with inkjet printers

 - Print cost is a fraction of that of inkjet printers (on average a little over 2 cents per page).